 Q103.3 Product compliance pathway.
 Covered projects shall submit Type III environmental product declarations, which cover the cradle-to-gate phase or life cycle modules A1 through A3, for all covered products per section Q103.3.1.
-The product compliance pathway shall calculate the global warming potential (GWP) of the total mass or volume of the covered products and total no more than [INSERT 100, 120, OR 175] percent of the sum of the applicable GWP values from Table Q103.3.1, for the same total mass or volume of the covered products.
+The product compliance pathway shall calculate the global warming potential (GWP) of the covered products and total no more than 901 percent of the sum of the applicable GWP values from Table Q103.3.1, for the same quantities of the covered products.